 On the left-hand side of the screen, you can filter contacts quickly based on many different criteria.
 As you enable and change filter criteria, the contacts will automatically refresh to match your criteria.

-In this example below, we want to see any contacts from the country Spain which have visited our website at least 3 times or more (frequent visitors).
-As you can see, we selected to “Match All” the criteria, meaning both a “Web Session Count” greater than 2, and “Country” containing Spain.
-If we had chosen “Match Any”, the contacts displayed would include any visitors with a session count more than 2 and/or their location country being Spain.
+In this example below, we want to see any contacts from the United States which have visited our website at least 4 times or more (frequent visitors).
+As you can see, we selected to “Match All” the criteria, meaning both a “Web Session Count” greater than 3, and “Country” containing United States.
+If we had chosen “Match Any”, the contacts displayed would include any visitors with a session count more than 3 and/or their location country being United States.

 You can create Segments as an easy way to filter for a specific set of contacts that meet certain criteria at a later time.
 The great thing about Segments is that they automatically update to include your latest contact data.

-Using the example from above, let’s create a Segment called “Spain Frequent Visitors” by clicking “Save New Segment…” at the top of the page.
+Using the example from above, let’s create a Segment called “United States Frequent Visitors” by clicking “Save New Segment…” at the top of the page.

 To access a previously saved Segment, simply click the Segment dropdown from the top-left of the screen and choose the segment.
 The number of contacts in that Segment is shown in parentheses such as (1).